mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 	The type [CharField](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.CharField) says that `comment` will be stored as string in database.
 That string could be maximal as long as defined in the file settings.py under `DESCRIPTION_MAX_LENGTH`.
 The entry can be saved even if the comment field is `blank`.

-2. __serializers.py__ The models we created in models.py are Python objects.
-But these are not very useful for other users in the API – so we convert them into JSON data format with serializers.
-Our Feedback model has a `FeedbackSerializer` which inherits a lot of functions from ModelSerializers.
-But there are also new functions like `validate_about`.
-This validator checks if an user is allowed to give feedback to the pickup under certain circumstances (user is a member of group, that member joined the pickup and the pickup is in the future).
+2. __serializers.py__ The models we created in models.py are python objects.
+But these are not very useful in the internet – so we convert them to JSON objects with `serializers`.
+Our Feedback model has a FeedbackSerialzer which inherits a lot of functions from ModelSerializers.
+But there are also new functions like `validate_about`. (user is a member of group, that member joined the pickup and the pickup is in the future).
+This validator checks if a user is allowed to give feedback about a certain pickup. _(Validate stuff in a Serializer might sound strange, but it's common in the REST framework.
+See [Validators in the documentation](http://www.django-rest-framework.org/api-guide/validators/))_

-3. __permissions.py__ Another possibility to check if something is allowed are permissions.
-They are imported to (and used in) `api.py`.
+3. __permissions.py__ Another possibility to check if something is allowed are _permissions_.
+They are used in `api.py`.
 Here is for example the permission `IsNotFull` that permits a member to join the pickup event only if it is not full.

 4. __api.py__ The api defines how the data stored in the database can be accessed via API.
 The used HTTP methods (like `GET`, `CREATE` or `JOINED`) are described in the capter _03 Server and Swagger_.